Highlights of the 2019 Ferrari 488 Pista Reviews

 But, as with every other 2019 Ferrari Pista review, the most important thing is what they think of the drive, and after some time with it on the track and elsewhere, Automobile is clear on this point: “this car is the one when it comes to mid-mounted, V-8-powered Ferraris.”

 A stunning car that stands out on the road as well as the track, it’s unsurprising to see every 488 Pista review heap praise on its engineering achievements and the quality of its drive.
-As sought-after around the world as it is around St. Louis and Indianapolis, you can inquire about how to get your own when you contact Continental Ferrari.
+As sought-after around the world as it is around Indianapolis and Milwaukee, you can inquire about how to get your own when you contact Continental AutoSports Ferrari.
 We’re based near Chicago, but we proudly cater to supercar enthusiasts throughout the United States.